007revad/Synology_CPU_temperature/README.md

 - In DSM 7 the CPU temperature is shown as "Thermal status" in "Control Panel > Info".
 - Active Insight, and DSM 6, refer to CPU temperature as "System temperature".

-Works for Intel, AMD and Marvell CPUs in DSM 7 and DSM 6.
+Works for Intel, AMD, Realtek RTD1619B and Marvell CPUs in DSM 7 and DSM 6.
 Also works for Synology models with more than 1 CPU.

 - v2.2.5 and later may work for Annapurna, STM, Mindspeed and Freescale CPUs.
 - To report any problems [create an issue](https://github.com/007revad/Synology_CPU_temperature/issues) and I'll add support for your CPU.